ixTager/Extager/README.md

 ### 👋 Hi!
-My name is Dmitry @ixTager and I'm a beginner Java developer.
+My name is Dmitriy @ixTager and I'm a beginner Java developer.
 I used to specialize in web development, but later decided to switch to Java development.

 ### 🔗 To contact me, you can view the pinned links; they are still up-to-date.